 - 7.1 Early identification is vital.
-The class teacher informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation. - 7.2 The class teacher and the Inclusion Manager assess and monitor the children's progress in line with existing school practices.
-This is an ongoing process. - 7.3 The Inclusion Manager works closely with parents and teachers to plan an appropriate programme of support. - 7.4 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
-The class teacher and the Inclusion Manager can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators.

-7.5 The LA seeks a range of advice before agreeing an ECHP Assessment.
+The class teacher informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation. - 7.2 The class teacher and the SENDco assess and monitor the child's progress in line with existing school practices.
+This is an ongoing process. - 7.3 The SENDco works closely with parents and teachers to plan an appropriate programme of support. - 7.4 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
+The class teacher and the SENDco can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators. - 7.5 The LA seeks a range of advice before making an ECHP.
 The needs of the child are considered to be paramount in this.